 The CSI is based on the principle that games of chance, betting, lotteries, gambling and casinos are prohibited unless the operator can benefit from an exception to the law, or has obtained an authorization and approval by the French administration.

 1.1 Reminder of the legal framework for gambling

 Before starting a gambling game on the internet, it is necessary to determine whether it falls into a category prohibited by law. .

 For example, betting is prohibited in France.
 There is no legal bookmaker except:

-o PMU (on & offline)
+o PMU for horse betting (on & offline)

 Similarly, organizing poker games for real money is forbidden in France, except:

 o in offline casinos and in the gaming clubs in Paris.